 I prefer homemade marinara sauce but if its super crazy use your favorite jarred spaghetti sauce instead!

-Looking for more Halloween inspiration?
+Looking for more Delicious Halloween Party Food?

 - Spooky 7 Layer Dip